How Can I Help?

 Float on Counseling, LLC – Therapist

 I am a Licensed Clinical Social Worker certified in working with those who have a cancer diagnosis.
 I earned my Master’s Degree in Clinical Social Work in 2015 from the University of South Florida.
 I hold a license in the state of Florida.
 My experience as a clinician has been working alongside adults and their families facing a life altering diagnosis, specifically focusing on anticipatory grief, complicated grief, and bereavement.
+My practice includes working couples at any point in the relationship to identify barriers in communication, adjustment to life stressors, lack of intimacy, or general seasons of plateaus in a relationship.
 My role as a clinician is to help address emotional, mental, or behavioral issues and work together towards mutually-identified goals.
 The gift of listening is both validating and empowering, and it is my hope to provide this to you.

 Can you recall a time when someone said the wrong thing to you when you were feeling down?
 There are many ways to comfort and support someone experiencing change, facing sadness, or grieving a loss, and many people don’t know what to do or what to say.
 This is hard for someone who is grieving as they often want to talk about their loss.
 My approach for therapy is to uncover obstacles preventing someone to feel the freedom of grieving properly.
 Together it is possible to experience the beauty in making meaning of loss.